Why is using video for sales emails a smarter way to engage prospects and advance deals?

 A sales video platform allows you to see if your prospect watched the whole two-minute video on the edge of their seat, or if they bounced after two seconds of watching.
 This valuable information helps you refine your video sales pitch over time when you see trends emerge of what works with prospects.
 For example, you may find that holding a whiteboard with your prospect’s name on it increases meeting bookings by 50 percent.
 Then you know to include it in your sales emails going forward—and you can share this best practice across your entire team to help them meet their quotas.

-Best Practices for Video Sales Letters
+Best Practices for Video for Sales Emails

 Craft a Compelling Subject Line

 Indicating that your sales email contains a video in the subject line can boost open rates up to 300%.
 Many reps like to put “[VIDEO]” right at the beginning of the subject line, then follow it with a short value prop or hook.